odoo/odoo/addons/gamification/doc/gamification_plan_howto.rst

 Module
 ++++++

 The challenge for my addon will consist of an auto-installed module containing only the definition of goals.
 Goal type are quite technical to create and should not be seen or modified through the web interface.
+By default, goal types can only be modified by "Gamification Manager".
+After installing the hr_gamification module, HR Officers will be able to see goal types but not modying it.

-If our groceries module is called ``groceries``, the structure will be consisted of three addons :
+If our groceries module is called ``groceries``, the addons structure will be consisted of three addons :

 ::